mmuramatsu/sigil/README.md

 2.  **Build Trie:** The signatures are loaded into a [Trie](https://en.wikipedia.org/wiki/Trie) data structure.
 A Trie is used for efficient searching of the magic numbers.
 3.  **Read File Header:** Sigil reads the first few bytes of the input file.
 The number of bytes read is determined by the maximum possible length of a signature and its offset, as defined in the JSON file.
 4.  **Search and Compare:** The Trie is used to search for a matching signature in the file's header.
 If a match is found, the identified file type is compared with the file's extension.
-5.  **Report Result:** Sigil reports whether the file's declared type matches its actual type.
+5.  **Aggregated Report:** Sigil aggregates all results (correct, incorrect, or error) and presents a comprehensive summary report at the end of the execution.

 ## Usage